On this page

 The next table summarizes the Pontoon rules in various parts of Australia.

-I have an unconfirmed report that in Adelaide the player may now split twice.
+- In Adelaide the player may now split twice.

 The probability of hitting the Super Bonus is 1 in 668,382, with six decks, and 1 in 549,188, with eight decks.
 The reduction in the house edge depends on the bet amount, and to a lesser extent, the number of players.
 With no other players, and bets of exactly $5 or $25, the Super Bonus lowers the house edge by 0.030% in a six-deck game, and 0.036% in an eight-deck game.
 At a bet of exactly $5, the Envy Bonus lowers the house edge by an additional 0.0015% in a six-deck game, and 0.0018% in an eight-deck game, per additional player.